Interpretation of music in Zambia: texts in context 1

 Now today it brings [causes] mourning

 Interpretation of music in Zambia: texts in context 1.
 It takes some minutes before the drummers can join the singing.
-The audience/chorus does not sing loud enough because of the re-forming of the circle and because no-one takes over the solo line of the starter who herself sings too softly.
-When after quite some time someone takes over the solo the song, drumming and dancing take off.
+The audience/chorus does not sing loud enough because of the re-forming of the circle and because no-one takes over the solo line of the starter, who herself sings too softly.
+When, after quite some time, someone takes over the solo line, the song, drumming and dancing take off.

 A typical Ciwila song

-The first song of this possessed, though a Ciwila song, resembles Mwami songs introducing the possessing spirits.
-This second is a song in the Ciwila tradition of linking good music with mourning.
+The first song of this spirit-possessed, though a Ciwila song, resembles Mwami songs introducing the possessing spirits.
+This second song is in the Ciwila tradition of linking good music with mourning.
 It provides praise for the drummers, an important subject of song texts at Ipupo.
 And it uses the word kulila in public, reminding everyone that it is a mourning ritual they attend.
-It contains the for Ciwila texts important word lelo, transcribed here as ‘now today’, that is used to historicise the ritual or to emphasise that the text relates to affairs that are important at this very moment or period in history.
-Despite its slow start the drumming and dancing to this song last longer than five minutes.
+It contains the word lelo, important for Ciwila texts, transcribed here as ‘now today’, which is used to historicise the ritual or to emphasise that the text relates to affairs that are important at this very moment or period in history.
+Despite its slow start, the drumming and dancing to this song last longer than five minutes.
 The atmosphere is not really animated yet.
-After a song has finished the whole thing diminishes.
+After the song has finished, the whole thing diminishes.

 The third song

 Interpretation of music in Zambia: texts in context, part 1.
-Now a second Ciwila possessed adept of bamukaNdubeni starts a song.
-The solo line is taken over quickly by a woman, Changwe Mabuku, very experienced in doing this for a number of mediums while not really being linked to one of them as some other helpers are.
-Because of this, chorus and drums join in fast.
+Now a second Ciwila-possessed adept of bamukaNdubeni starts a song.
+The solo line is taken over quickly by a woman, Changwe Mabuku, who is very experienced in doing this for a number of mediums, while not really being linked to one of them as some other helpers are.
+Because of this, the chorus and drums join in fast.

 Music example 9

-Example of the joining in of the drums with this song.
-Here the cibitiku first joins in incorrectly and then starts again after which (at 30”) the kace and immediately after that the iyikulu join in while the dancing starts immediately too, listen to the anklet-rattles (nsangwa).
+Example of the drums joining in with this song.
+Here the cibitiku first joins in incorrectly and then starts again, after which (at 30”) the kace and immediately after that the iyikulu join in, while the dancing starts immediately too; listen to the anklet-rattles (nsangwa).
 The cibitiku playing is not very good.
-For drummers the same holds as for the dancers: the minor ones go first.
+For drummers, the same holds as for the dancers: the minor ones go first.

 Text of the 3rd song of the Ipupo at banaNshimbi’s, a Ciwila song brought by another adept of the possession cult group.Temba baisa /bafika bata